chevere/workflow/README.md

 For each level jobs will run in parallel, but the next level will run after the previous level gets resolved.

-> [!NOTE]
-> For runtime debugging is strongly recommended to use a non-blocking debugger like [xrDebug](https://xrdebug.com).

 ## Testing

-Workflow checks for you on variables, references and any other configuration.
-You don't have to worry about that.
+Workflow checks on variables, references and dependencies.
+It asserts the entire Workflow definition.
+Testing the Workflow itself is not necessary as is just a configuration.

-Testing the Workflow itself is not necessary as it's just a configuration.
-What you need to test is the Workflow definition and their Jobs (Actions).
+Need to test the Workflow definition (execution order) and their Jobs (Actions).

 ### Testing Workflow order